 Give a good professional handshake, firm but not bone crushing.
 Be prepared to offer a 30-60 second "commercial" about yourself.
 Maintain good eye contact but do not stare (you may scare them!).
 Remember to ask relevant questions and ask for their business card.
 If no business card is available, make sure to get their full name, write it down, and use the company website to obtain contact details.

-When you go home write a brief thank you note to those employers that interest you the most.
+Once home, write a brief thank you note to those employers that interest you most.

 Copyright © 2014 The Board of Trustees of the University of Illinois